erasmus-rudn/erasmus-rudn.github.io/index.md

+---
 layout: default
 the_year_motto: ANTHROPOGENIC AND NATURAL SOIL LANDSCAPES IN EUROPEAN RUSSIA&#58;FROM SEA TO SEA
 motto_addition: Monitoring, modeling and managing urban soils and green infrastructure
 school_dates: July 6 – 26, 2020, Registration is opened
-intro_general: "<p>The 3MUGIS summer school is an annual event, which addresses relevantcontemporary environmental consequences and opportunities of   urbanization with special   emphasis on soil functions.
+intro_general: <p>The 3MUGIS summer school is an annual event, which addresses relevantcontemporary environmental consequences and opportunities of   urbanization with special   emphasis on soil functions.
 The event is organized under the umbrella of the International Union of Soil      Science (IUSS), RUDN University (Russia) and the Urban Soil Institute (USA) with strong cooperation from universities, institutions and  research teams from around the world.</p> <p>The 3MUGIS summer school provides